ALib C++ Library

 character separator = ';' )

-Defines or redefines this token by parsing the attributes from the given sub-string.
-This method is usually invoked by code that loads tokens and other data from resources of ALib Camp objects.
+Defines or redefines this token by parsing the attributes from the given substring.
+This method is usually invoked by code that loads tokens and other data from resources of ALib {lang;Camp} objects.

-• The name of the token.
-Even if letter case is ignored, this should contain the name in "normalized" format, as it may be use to generate human readable output strings.
+• The definitionName of the token.
+Even if the letter case is ignored, this should contain the name in "normalized" format, as it may be used with GetExportName, if no specific name to export is given.

 • Letter case sensitivity.
-This can be "Sensitive" or "Ignore" (respectively what is defined with resourced ALib Enum Records of type lang::Case ), can be abbreviated to just one character (i.e. 's' and 'i') and itself is not parsed taking letter case into account.
+This can be "Sensitive" or "Ignore" (respectively, what is defined with resourced ALib Enum Records of type lang::Case), can be abbreviated to just one character (i.e., 's' and 'i') and itself is not parsed taking the letter-case into account.

 • The list of minimum length for each segment of the name.
 The number of values have to match the number of segments.
 A value of 0 specifies that no abbreviation must be done and therefore is the same as specifying the exact length of the segment.